Kenya Airways eyes CSeries for short-haul order

 “I don’t care if they are able to fly to London.
 My question is do I have maintenance in Bangui, Juba, Abidjan?
 But the more African carriers are looking at it, it means the maintenance base will be growing.”

-Bombardier is expected to close within days a deal to sell control of the CSeries programme to Europe’s Airbus.
+Bombardier is expected to close within days a deal to sell control of the CSeries program to Europe’s Airbus (AIR.PA).

 Reporting by Victoria Bryan